Small Raw Rose Quartz Cabochons media thumbnails

 Hardness 7 Mohs — suitable for rings and daily wear

-Origin Probable origin Brazil or Madagascar (majority commercial deposits)
+Origin Probable origin Brazil or Madagascar (major commercial deposits)

 Treatment Untreated.
 The pink color comes from original mineral impurities in the rock